 This creamy dreamy soup is a sure crowd pleaser because it combines the flavors of BFFs Chipotle and Sweet Potato with sharp cheddar cheese.
 I added in a bit of cider vinegar, for contrast and brightness.
 It helps balance the sweetness from the onion and sweet potatoes.

 Each two-cup serving is filling enough to serve as a vegetarian main course along with a hunk of crusty whole-grain farm bread, or these savory muffins with leeks and Parmesan.
+And this super yummy Gluten-Free Applesauce Bread by Meanful Eats would be a perfect ending to this Fall Feast!

 It freezes really well.
 Which makes me happy because I like to serve soup for dinner one night and then freeze the left-overs in single serving storage containers for lunches.
 My hubbie is all about packing his lunch now (and it helped him lose weight just from that one simple change.)